 - Recline with feet up (aim to be on your left side during pregnancy)

 Not sleeping during pregnancy is a frustrating experience.
 There are plenty of reasons it happens.
-None of them make us any happier.
+None of them makes us any happier.
 It’s pretty awful timing too since everyone warns you about the no sleep with a newborn stage that is coming, telling you to sleep while you still can.

 While some things may help you sleep during pregnancy, this can be one of the toughest ones to remedy.